venom-blockchain/venom-blockchain.github.io/docs/standards/VEP/vep-33.md

 /// @notice This function is transfered tokens to a spender wallet
 /// @param amount tokens amount
 /// @param deployWalletValue value to deploy the recipient's wallet if needed
-/// @param notify notify user
+/// @param notify notify wallet owner
 /// @param payload transaction payload

 function transferFrom(